Get my latest blog post direct to your inbox every week!

 In fact, I'd abdicated all responsibility based on the fact that our personal relationship was so positive and I nearly lost the relationship altogether as a result.

 So My Referral Tip this week is to go back and re-evaluate the reasons someone in your network circle let you down.
 Are you willing to forgive them yet?
-What could you do to re-build trust with this person as you may end up with a better relationship in the end.
+What could you do to rebuild trust with this person as you may end up with a better relationship in the end?

 Check what is going on for them.
 They may be having a bad time at present and you may be able to help them through it.
 Perhaps with a referral to someone else in your network?

 If you're still angry with them check if you are willing to do what you asked of them.
 If your first reaction is yes, I recommend you get a trained coach to challenge you.
-You may be surprised what you learn about you.
-Check you gave them the help they needed to deliver for you?
+You may be surprised by what you learn about you.
+Check you gave them the help they needed to deliver for you.

-"Were you asking too much?
+Were you asking too much?
 Were they well briefed?
-Or did you abdicate all responsibility?"
+Or did you abdicate all responsibility?

 Until next time ...